ddrohan/android-101-labs-as/session5/lab/md/step09.md

 ![](../img/lab5s902.png)

-Next, you need to navigate to the data/data folder within the application package (in our case ie.app) like so:
+Next, you need to navigate to the data/data folder within the application package on the device (in our case ie.app) like so:

 ![](../img/lab5s903.png)

+Then, scroll/find your database (donations.db) in the ie.app.databases folder:

 ![](../img/lab5s904.png)